ncp38/cs142-f23/labs/lab11/index.md

 ---
-title: Lab 9
+title: Lab 11
 parent: Labs
 ---

-# CS 142 Lab 9
+# CS 142 Lab 11

-For this lab, we'll be using new randomized partners!
+For this lab, we'll be using the same randomized partners!
 (Your pairing will be put up on the screen at the beginning of class.)

-## backtracking
+## Blackjack and Programming with Object-Oriented Programming

-In this lab, you’ll explore the concept of backtracking!
-You’ll learn what backtracking is, evaluate how it could be implemented programmatically, and begin to think about it as an algorithm.
+In this lab, you'll work with functions related to playing a game of blackjack!
+When you finish, you'll have explored new elements of object-oriented programming, including enums and interfaces, as well as other standard OOP concepts.

 ### Getting started